 The 1-Page Marketing Plan

-This is the single best starting point for any affiliate marketer, even though it is not specifically about affiliate marketing.
+This is the best starting point for any affiliate marketer.
 Dib breaks the entire marketing process into nine squares on a single page: your target market, your message, your media, your lead capture, your follow-up, your conversion, your delivery, your upsell, and your referral strategy.
-Every affiliate marketing system fits inside this framework.

 Read this if: You have no idea where to start, or you have been doing affiliate marketing for months and nothing is working.